 I have a passion for British food history it fascinates me and was my inspiration for this chutney based on food available in Anglo Saxon times 400AD to 1066AD.
 The name Grunty Pig was a name they used when the pigs attacked the apple trees to make the apples fall to the ground they made loud grunts while doing so but the Anglo Saxons were not impressed as they had a use for them.
 There are records of Anglo Saxons making cider apart from mead.
 This light chutney works perfectly with ham oven cooked gammon and cheese.

 Autumn fruit local apples, pears and plums with locally brewed red ruby ale left to mature for around nine months when the flavour is sublime.
 This chutney is packed with fruit and appeals to many across all generations.
-A marriage for all red meats, sausages and strong cheese also perfect for a traditional Ploughman's Lunch with a proper local ale.
+A marriage for all red meats, sausages, and strong cheese also perfect for a traditional Ploughman's Lunch with a proper local ale.